top of page

 What aviation medical exams do you offer?

-At NH FLIGHT MD, we offer FAA Class II and Class III pilot medical exams.
+At NH FLIGHT MD, we offer FAA Class I, FAA Class II, and Class III pilot medical exams.

-What's the difference between FAA Class II and Class III pilot medical exams?
+What's the difference between FAA Class, I, FAA Class II, and Class III pilot medical exams?

 Do you offer other services?